Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices: Motivation: Why Should We Care About Tail Risks across Horizons

+Note that these observations are closely related to the literature on market frictions, price delays and aggregations and their asset pricing implications.\footnote{See, e.g., \cite{kamara_korajczyk_lou_sadka_2016, 10.1093/rfs/hhi023}} In that sense, we follow a similar vein of thought as \cite{bandi2018measuring}, with the important difference that we focus on the downside risk specifically.

+This line of thinking may lead us to the conclusion that such general dependence structures can hardly be described by traditional contemporaneous correlation-based measures.
+The illustration suggests that there is no need for many factors to explain the average asset return, as carefully measured exposure to market risk can capture the risk investors care about.
+A natural way to summarize the dependence across these lead/lag relationships is to employ frequency analysis and precisely summarize this joint structure for specific horizons.

-These studies however fail to fully account for the horizon specific information in tails while one of the main reasons turns to be inability to measure such risks.
-Here we propose robust methods for measurement of such risks, and we argue that exploring the risk related to tail events as well as frequency-specific risk is crucial.
+From an economic perspective, it is reasonable to assume that future marginal utility is affected by the realization of low quantile returns today, as this event may lead, for example, to bankruptcy or in other ways significantly shape the behavior of economic agents in the future.
+In other words, extreme market events can have either short-run or long-run effects on the marginal utility of investors.
+Previous studies, however, fail to fully account for horizon-specific information in tails, while one of the main reasons turns to the inability to measure such risks.
+Here, we propose robust methods for the measurement of such risks, and we argue that exploring the risk related to tail events as well as frequency-specific risk is crucial.